ammohq/agents/README.md

 ### **orchestrator-agent**
 **Master coordinator for complex multi-step tasks** Analyzes complex projects and delegates to specialized subagents for coordinated problem-solving.
 Use when you have multi-faceted tasks requiring expertise across different domains.
+Has visibility into all 35 specialized agents across the entire ecosystem.

 ### **debugger-detective**
 **Expert bug hunter and performance profiler**